-A better-written screenplay might have thoughtfully explored the complications of a relationship between a middle-aged white woman and a twentysomething black man, but Empire of Light takes instead a ham-fisted focus on racism and mental illness.
+A better screenplay would have thoughtfully explored the complications of a relationship between a middle-aged white woman and a twentysomething black man, but Empire of Light just gives us ham-fisted melodrama about racism and mental illness.
 Stephen is apparently the only nonwhite man in the entire city, so guess what happens to him?
-Hilary is recovering from some deep psychiatric issues, so guess what happens to her?
-And of course there's the predictable treacly nonsense about the Healing Power of Cinema, as espoused by the theater's projectionist (Toby Jones), but it barely factors into Mendes's melodrama.
+Hilary is recovering from some deep psychiatric trauma, so guess what happens to her?
+And of course there's the predictable treacly nonsense about the Healing Power of Cinema, as espoused by the theater's projectionist (Toby Jones), but it barely factors into Mendes's histrionics.

 I found no chemistry between Colman and Ward, romantic or otherwise.
 Moreover, Stephen is so undeveloped that he's more symbol than person: the patient, noble, uncomplicated ethnic who exists only as a tonic for the film's anxious white leads.
 If Mendes thinks he's gained enlightenment points by depicting the tribulations of a black man in early 1980s England, the character he's created is in fact just another stereotype.
 We are to believe that, despite being handsome and outgoing and presumably having lived in this town for a while, Stephen has zero friends and nothing better to do with his time than to woo a dowdy, joyless, emotionally unstable woman twice his age.
 Who, by the way, is also his boss.